krishna121996/krishna121996/readme.md

-- 👨🏻‍💻 I’m currently working on a <em>React Native</em> project @INFY
+- 👨🏻‍💻 I’m currently working on a <em>React Native</em> project @INFOSYS
 - 🌱 I love to solve real-life problems with my projects.
-- 🤔 I’m learning Data Structure and Algorithm.
+- 🤔 I’m learning Python and React JS.
 - 💬 Ask me about anything, I am happy to help.
 <br>
 **Languages and Tools:**